Self-similarity in a General Aggregation-Fragmentation Problem ; Application to Fitness Analysis

-For the two cases, the result is based on uniform estimates on $v_\al$ and $\theta_\al$ independent of $\al,$ in the same spirit as in the proof of the existence theorem (see \cite{DG}).
-When these estimates lead to compactness in $L^1(\R_+),$ we shall extract a converging subsequence, which will be a weak solution of Equation \eqref{eq:eigen:nu:gamma}~; the global convergence result will then be a consequence of the uniqueness of a solution to Equation \eqref{eq:eigen:nu:gamma}.
-This type of proofs is classical, and we refer for instance to \cite{BP,DG} for more details.
+The proof is based on uniform estimates on $v_\al$ and $\theta_\al$ independent of $\al,$ in the same spirit as in the proof of the existence theorem (see \cite{DG}).
+Once they are sufficient to bring compactness in $L^1(\R_+),$ we shall extract a converging subsequence, which will be a weak solution of Equation \eqref{eq:eigen:nu:gamma}~; the global convergence result will then be a consequence of the uniqueness of a solution to Equation \eqref{eq:eigen:nu:gamma}.